If you're like me, you've found yourself staring down the list of impressively (and intimidatingly)…

 Cleanup is fairly easy.
 It features an automatic rinsing cycle and automatic quick clean of the milk circuit.
 The milk carafe is removable for storage and is machine washable.
 The brew group is also removable for cleaning.

-Despite the fact that this is not a true espresso machine, we still wanted to include it on our list.
+Despite the fact that this is not a true espresso coffee machine, we still wanted to include it on our list.
 True espresso requires brewing under pressure.
 This machine does not pressurize the water, but you can alter the brew strength to something similar to espresso.

 The simplicity of this machine has few rivals.
 Just pop in a K-cup, select your strength and cup size, and you're off.

-Instead of a steaming wand, this machine has a milk frother cup.
+Instead of a steaming wand, this latte machine has a milk frother cup.
 The Keurig also serves as an iced latte maker.
 It can froth milk at a low temperature for your cold beverages.
 You can also choose your ratio of frothed milk to foam.
 The frothing cup can handle skim, almond, and soy milk.
 Again, while the texture won't quite be what you would expect at a coffee shop, the price and convenience go a long way to make up for that.

 In addition to the shot size, you can choose to brew a 6-, 8-, 10-, or 12-ounce coffee.
 The amount of milk you froth depends on how much milk you pour in.